cdktf/cdktf-provider-hcp/docs/waypointTemplate.csharp.md

 - *Type:* object

-If true, will auto-import the readme form the Terraform odule used.
+If true, will auto-import the readme form the Terraform module used.

 If this is set to true, users should not also set `readme_markdown_template`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/hcp/0.102.0/docs/resources/waypoint_template#use_module_readme WaypointTemplate#use_module_readme}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/hcp/0.103.0/docs/resources/waypoint_template#use_module_readme WaypointTemplate#use_module_readme}

 ---